-The WebRTC gateway can be implemented with a MiVoice Business or MiVoice 5000 ICP.
-With a MiVoice Business, users can place anonymous calls over a SIP trunk.
-With a MiVoice 5000, users can place anonymous calls over a SIP trunk, log in as subscribers in order to place and receive calls, and access the company directory from an LDAP database.
+The WebRTC gateway can be implemented with MiVoice Business, MiVoice MX-ONE, MiVoice Office 400, or MiVoice Office 5000 ICP.
+With a MiVoice Office 400, users can place anonymous calls over a SIP trunk.
+With a MiVoice Business, MiVoice Office 5000, MiVoice MX-ONE, users can place anonymous calls over a SIP trunk or log in as subscribers in order to place and receive calls and access the company directory from an LDAP database.